scientific-dev/portfolio/README.md

 **Link:** https://thesudarsandev.xyz/<br/>
 **Discord:** https://discord.gg/FrduEZd

-The old site which used react as its DOM is been shifted to [react-old](https://github.com/scientific-dev/portfolio/tree/react-old) branch for references, the current website is written in Svelte.
+The old site which used react as its DOM is shifted to [react-old](https://github.com/scientific-dev/portfolio/tree/react-old) branch and the old svelte site is shifted to [svelte-old](https://github.com/scientific-dev/portfolio/tree/svelete-old) branch for references.

 Any kind of suggestions, bugs or doubts create an issue here!